Ardclough GAA: Hurling

 Ardclough contested 20 county finals in success between 1963 and 1985, including a notorious battle with Éire Óg in 1973.
 The club beat Buffer's Alley in the 1976 Leinster Senior Club Hurling Championship and was the first from Kildare to win an All Ireland Feile Division 4 in 1993.
 Ardclough regarded senior for the second time after winning the 1959 Junior championship and a morale-boost by the victory of their minors in 1956, inspired by Tim Gleeson and Kieran O'Malley.
 The careers of Tommy Christian, Mick Duane, Colm O'Malley and Bobby Burke spanned all twenty years.
 The 16-year-old Richie Cullen played his first final at centre field in 1966 and afterwards at full-back.
 Wexford born Ned Walsh came in 1967 and was joined by his brother, free-scoring Johnny Walsh in 1970.
 Ardclough contested nine successive finals against Éire Óg (1965 to 1974), a record for any grade in football and hurling, including their first title in 1968 when one of their minors, Richie Cullen, captained the team.
 Der Connor, John Cummins and Mick Duane contributed to the 2–12 total against 3–3 for Éire Óg.
 Counting semi-finals the sides met for 14 consecutive seasons.
 Even though it took 19 years to win their next senior title Ardclough played a prominent role in Kildare hurling, losing the 1998 final by a point to Colm Byrne's late free for Coill Dubh.
 Ardclough returned to beat Coill Dubh 2–12 to 0–11 in the 2004 county final with goals from Andy Whelan and Padraig O'Malley.
-Ardclough regained the title in 2006 with a crushing win over Confey.
+Ardclough regained the title in 2006 with a four point win over Confey.
 They then went on to make history winning the Leinster Intermediate Club Hurling Championship beating Ratharney of Westmeath in the final.